rodonile/floating-inductor-simulator/README.md

 ![](./images/3d_top.png)  |  ![](./images/3d_bottom.png)

 ## Gerbers
 Gerber files available in releases.
 The board is a 4-layer PCB.
 Designed with JSCPCB design rules.
+Bill of material available in the [ibom.html](ibom.html) file (interactive html format, to be opened with a web browser).